-Ten Things Your Child Should Know about Reading, Writing and Math: 5th Grade
+Ten Things Your Child Should Know: 5th Grade

 "For some children, fifth grade will be their last year of elementary school.
 This can be a big jump from elementary school to middle school—the structure of the school day is different and the level of student responsibility increases.
 Thus you will want to make sure your child is academically prepared for middle school by focusing on the development of the core skills needed for that more advanced environment.